 - Planning and executing Pardot email campaigns that scale

 - Creating email banners and graphics (with no designer on staff)

 - Checking for mobile responsiveness across templates (with little HTML knowledge)

 - Testing your email content (lack of feedback on subject lines, copy, A/B testing, etc)

 - Customizing email templates and trying to stay consistent with branding guidelines

 - Navigating through ambiguous IT documentation around email domains

-Regardless if you are a team of one or a team 15+, this Pardot Email guide can help you take your email templates to the next level with a few simple clicks.
+Regardless if you are a team of one or 15+, this Pardot email guide can help you take your email templates to the next level.